 Growing best in wetlands, this southern, indigenous hawthorne has tart, red berries used to make jelly and jam.
-This guide is about growing and caring for Mayhaw trees.
+This page is about growing and caring for Mayhaw trees.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.